 Award Type: Single-Year Award

 - Attend Southmoreland High School as a graduating senior or be a current trade/vocation student at Westmoreland County Community College.

-- Pursue a degree or studies in a traditional or modern trade.
+- Pursue a degree or studies in a trade vocation.

 - Demonstrate financial need.

 - Have a minimum cumulative GPA of 2.0.